Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

   devices.resize(1);
   cl::Program program(context, devices, bins);
   ```
-6. Get the `sdx_kernel_wizard_0` object from the program, and assign the name `krnl_const_add` on line 145.
+  The following code gets the `sdx_kernel_wizard_0` object from the program and assigns the name `krnl_const_add` on line 145.
 The `sdx_kernel_wizard_0` object name will match the name generated with the RTL Wizard.
 ```
 cl::Kernel krnl_const_add(program,"sdx_kernel_wizard_0");
 ```
-7. Define the `krnl_const_add` kernel arguments on line 168.
+  Next we define the `krnl_const_add` kernel arguments on line 168.
 Important to note that in the host code, the buffer 'buffer_results' is passed directly from the C kernel to the RTL kernel via DDR without being moved back to the host memory.
 ```
 krnl_const_add.setArg(0,buffer_result);
 ```
 >**NOTE**: In the host code, the `buffer_results` buffer is passed directly from the C kernel to the RTL kernel via DDR without being moved back to the host memory.
-8. Launch the `krnl_const_add` kernel on line 173:
+  Launch the `krnl_const_add` kernel on line 173:
 ```
 q.enqueueTask(krnl_vector_add);
 ```
 With the RTL kernel added to the binary container and the host code, you can rebuild the project and run hardware emulation.

-9. Ensure the active build configuration is set to **Emulation-HW**, then click on the run button, as shown below.
-This compiles and runs software emulation.
+5. Ensure the active build configuration is set to **Emulation-HW**, then click on the run button, as shown below.
+This compiles and runs hardware emulation.
 ![Missing Image:RunButton](images/mixing-c-rtl-kernels_run_button.PNG)
 You will see `TEST WITH TWO KERNELS PASSED` in the Console window when emulation completes.
 Open the Application Timeline report once more to see that the two kernels are running.

-10. In the Assistant window, expand **Emulation-HW** and the default kernel, and then double-click on the Application Timeline file to open it.
+6. In the Assistant window, expand **Emulation-HW** and the default kernel, and then double-click on the Application Timeline file to open it.
-6. Under **Device**->**Binary Container**, traverse along the timeline and zoom in.
+7. Under **Device**->**Binary Container**, traverse along the timeline and zoom in.
 You will now see both compute units `krnl_vadd_1` and `rtl_kernel` running.
 ![Missing Image:Application Timeline 2](images/mixing-c-rtl-kernels_timeline_two_kernels.PNG)

 ## Conclusion